CMagnac/Search-Drug-Information/README.md

 Given a drug's INN, the application performs the following steps:

-1. Stem Identification
-The drug name is analyzed and matched against WHO stem definitions stored in a local JSON database.
+1. **Stem Identification** : the drug name is analyzed and matched against WHO stem definitions stored in a local JSON database.
-2. Pharmacological Classification
-If a stem is detected, the corresponding pharmacological class is identified.
+2. **Pharmacological Classification** : if a stem is detected, the corresponding pharmacological class is identified.
-3. PubChem Query
-The application queries the [PubChem REST API](https://pubchem.ncbi.nlm.nih.gov/docs/pug-rest) to retrieve chemical and pharmacological data.
+3. **PubChem Query** : the application queries the [PubChem REST API](https://pubchem.ncbi.nlm.nih.gov/docs/pug-rest) to retrieve chemical and pharmacological data.
-4. Data Visualization
-Results are displayed through a Streamlit web interface running locally.
+4. **Data Visualization** : results are displayed through a Streamlit web interface running locally.

 ## Features